 Adding Fractions 4

-Directions: Using the integers 1 to 10 at most one time each, fill in the boxes so that the sum is equal to 1.
+Directions: Using the integers 1 to 10, at most one time each, place an integer in each box so that the sum is equal to 1.

 Hint